 - nominal interest rates

 - real interest rates

 - shares

+- stock baskets

 - certificates of participation (COP) on shares, currencies, prices or stock indexes

-In this matter, we are oriented to cover the investment needs and hedge of clients, both individuals and corporations.
+In this matter, we are oriented to cover the investment and hedge needs of clients, both individuals and corporations.

-Within the derivatives operation, there are several structured products tailored made to the client's need for hedge.
+Within the derivatives operation, several tailor-made structured products stand out to fulfill the client's need for hedge.

-In 2017, the structured notes issuance ascended to a total of 1,627 "J's" and 951 "F's" issues for a notional of \$66,873 million pesos (certificates of deposit and bank bonds), which places us as the main issuer in Mexico.
+In 2018, the structured notes issuance ascended to a total of 1,535 "J's" and 688 "F's" for a notional of \$99,619 million pesos (certificates of deposit and bank bonds), which places us as the main issuer in Mexico.

-In addition, a total of 35,438 derivative transactions related to the peso-dollar exchange rate were made in both recognized and "OTC" markets during 2017, which amounted to a total of \$11,528 million dollars.
+In addition, a total of 41,139 derivative transactions related to the peso-dollar exchange rate were completed in both recognized and "OTC" markets during 2018, which amounted to a total of \$12,328 million dollars.

-Regarding the issuance of structured products, in 2017 in the city of Boston, USA; Structured Retail Products rewards Banco Monex for the sixth consecutive year as the main issuer of structured notes in Mexico, this time the awards are:
+Regarding the issuance of structured products, in 2018, in the city of Boston, USA, Structured Retail Products rewards Banco Monex for the seventh consecutive year as the main issuer of structured notes in Mexico, with the following award: